withtally/liquid-staked-gov/README.md

 # liquid-staked-gov

 Tally and Scopelift are building a protocol for governance tokens in DeFi.
-It's called Liquid Governance Tokens (tLSTs).
+It's called Tally Liquid Staked Tokens (tLSTs).
 The goal of tLSTs is to let tokenholders use their tokens in both DeFi AND governance at the same time.

 ## Motivation